-Required
+Required Units

-•

 ANTHR 1 Physical Anthropology

-OR 2 Cultural Anthropology .
-3
+OR 2 Cultural Anthropology 3

-ECON 1A Elementary Economics-Macro .
-3
+ECON 1A Elementary Economics-Macro

-GEOG 1 Physical Geography OR GEOG 2 Cultural Geography 3
+GEOG 1 Physical Geography OR GEOG 2 Cultural Geography.

-POLSC 1 Introduction to Political Science .
-3
+POLSC 1 Introduction to Political Science 3

 PSYCH 1A General Psychology

-OR SOCIL 1 Introduction to Sociology .
-3
+OR SOCIL 1 Introduction to Sociology 3

-Any History Class .
-3
+Any History Class

-Total units required for degree major 18
+Total units required for degree major

-SOCSC 4-Foreign Affairs (3 units) CSU/UC
+SOCSC 4-Foreign Affairs (3 units)

+Deview of internationally beautifue there who exists a first 1!